 Scripture has much to say about our words; here are two examples of the weight and importance of our words:

-Proverbs 18:21 NKJV “Death and life are in the power of the tongue, And those who love it will eat its fruit.”
+Proverbs 18:21 AMP “Death and life are in the power of the tongue, And those who love it and indulge it will eat its fruit and bear the consequences of their words.”

-Jesus said in Matthew 12:36-37 NKJV “But I say to you that for every idle word men may speak, they will give account of it in the day of judgment.
+Jesus said in Matthew 12:36-37 TLV “But I tell you that on the Day of Judgment, men will give account for every careless word they speak.
 37 For by your words you will be justified, and by your words you will be condemned.”

 Looking at those verses we can see why James would spend the time in his letter discussing our words.
 Last week we talked about faith and works.
 Our words are a part of our works.
 We are saved by grace alone, through faith alone; yet, we will be held accountable for our words and actions.
 Our words are so important that James mentions our words throughout his letter, the most notable being half of chapter three.